 3.1.1.3 New Study 2 - Interference from IMT Base-station to Broadcasting receiver

-[Russian Federation comment: The presented study does not contain enough information to understand the technical background and the method how the interference probabilities are obtained and how derived probabilities shall be treated to estimate the presence of interference.
-It is necessary to amend this study by relevant technical information, explain the parameters selected and methodology, to make this study suitable for further analysis and consistent with the task of sharing and compatibility studies for WRC-23 AI 1.5.

-][BNetzA – Germany Comments:

-Studies regarding sharing and compatibility are highly appreciated.
-To be able to refer to studies, Germany is of the opinion that these studies should meet general quality standards of scientific work, especially comprehensibility, verifiability and completeness.
-The presented study leaves open questions about used assumptions, e.g. regarding the description and explanation of considered scenarios.
-Further, the analytical path (e.g. step-by-step description of calculation, number of MC events, etc.), and the evaluation of results (e.g. only few calculation points instead of many points representing a curve, missing explanations or definition of “negligible”, etc.) need improvement and more transparency.
-Additionally, after meeting these minimum standards, essential questions must be clarified before the presented study and related results can be further taken into account within the work of TG 6/1 in preparation of WRC-23 AI 1.5. ]In accordance with ITU Working Party (WP) 5D liaison statement (LS) (Doc.
+In accordance with ITU Working Party (WP) 5D liaison statement (LS) (Doc.
 5D/28) on the characteristics of terrestrial component of IMT for sharing and compatibility studies in preparation for WRC-23 agenda item 1.5, IMT deployments in border areas between the territories of concerned neighbouring countries considers adjustments of base station configurations (e.g. larger antenna down tilts, lower antenna heights, sector azimuth restrictions, and other aspects to reduce emissions into a neighbouring country as well as lower user density).

 This study provides specific parameters’ values based on a practical deployment scenario, where real deployment scenarios should be considered in the sharing and compatibility studies planned by Task Group (TG) 6/1 for such studies.
-It should be noted that some of the practical deployment scenarios in-between different countries consider more conservation configurations that will result in less interference probability and less coordination distance results.
+It should be noted that some of the practical deployment scenarios in-between different countries consider different configurations that will result in less interference probability and less coordination distance results.

 3.1.1.3.1 Parameters, Deployment Scenario, and Propagation Models